pixie-io/pixie/demos/applications/README.md

  * You may need to create the application namespace first, or run the kubectl command multiple times to make sure the namespace is created first.

-Load generation and other optional services are typically in separate directory.
-They may be deployed using a similar approach (e.g. `kubectl apply -f <app>/load_generation`).

 ## What to Do After Deployment

 Run `kubectl get services` to find the front-end service for your app.
 You can then visit that website from your browser.

-If a load generator or other optional service was deployed, you should also be able to see a service for that as well.
-Simply visit the site of the particular service to access and configure it.

-Note that after deploying the load generator, it doesn't automatically generate a load.
-You must visit the service to trigger the load, with your desired parameters.